Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `cell`

+*Read-only*.
 The speaker's current cell that the info is filtered for.

 **Returns**: